strongloop/strongloop.com2/_posts/2018-05-10-cloudant-index.md

   - LoopBack
 ---

-Cloudant connector has its major release 2.x with several improvements, supporting LoopBack model index is the most significant one.
+Cloudant connector hit its 2.x major release with several improvements.
+The most significant change is the support of LoopBack model indexes.

 loopback-connector-cloudant@1.x doesn't allow creating index for model properties.
 Without indexes, the Cloudant query engine used index `all_fields` for every model call with a filter to serve ad-hoc queries, which under the hood treated all properties as indexable and resulted in a slower response time when called with a large data set.